Grider Field

 Grider Field (IATA: PBF, ICAO: KPBF, FAA LID: PBF), also known as Pine Bluff Regional Airport, is a municipal airport at Pine Bluff, Arkansas.
 It was established in 1941 as a U.S. Army Flight Training School operated by the Pine Bluff School of Aviation.
 After World War II, the city turned it into a commercial airport facility.
 It is a 850 acre facility consisting of a large terminal and restaurant, FAA weather monitoring equipment, private corporate hangars, fixed-base operators offering fuel and avionics services, a fire station, and aviation museum.
 It serves as the only ILS-equipped, jet capable airport in southeast Arkansas.

 History

 World War II

 The airfield opened on March 22, 1941, with 6,300' x 6,380' open turf field.
 Under contract to the Pine Bluff School of Aviation, U.S. Army Air Corps aviation cadets trained there during World War II.
-It was named for J. McGavock Grider of Osceola and assigned to the U.S. Army Air Forces (USAAF) Gulf Coast Training Center, later known as Central Flying Training Command, as a primary pilot training airfield.
+It was named for John McGavock Grider of Osceola and assigned to the U.S. Army Air Forces (USAAF) Gulf Coast Training Center, later known as Central Flying Training Command, as a primary pilot training airfield.
 It had five auxiliary airfields assigned for emergency and overflow landings.
 Primary training was conducted with Fairchild PT-19s.
 It also had PT-17 Stearmans and P-40 Warhawks.
 Flexible gunnery training was taught as well.
 The 2559th Army Air Forces Base Unit was inactivated on November 30, 1944, with the post-World War II drawdown of the USAAF Training Command's pilot training program.